 - First down (Ten yards from the line of scrimmage at start of each possession).

-- To minimize interference and confusion, there should not be anyone on the sidelines within 15 yards of the end zone on either side of the field on which play is taking place.
+- To minimize interference and confusion, there should not be anyone on the sidelines within 15 yards of the end zone on the side of the field on which play is taking place.